What is medulloblastoma?

 How common is medulloblastoma?

-- Medulloblastoma is the most common malignant brain tumor of childhood, and it accounts for about 20 percent of all childhood brain tumors.
+- Medulloblastoma is the most common malignant brain tumor of childhood.
+It accounts for about 20% of all childhood brain tumors.

 - Medulloblastoma is slightly more common in boys than in girls.